agagadaniel134/phase-0-css-fundamentals-lab/README.md

 ### Deliverables

 - **Update the header**: the text is a little wonky being aligned on the left like that.
-Provide a property that aligns it in the center instead.
+Provide a property that aligns it in the center instead.<!--done-->

-- **Center our image**: We only have one image on the page and we would like it centered!
+- **Center our image**: We only have one image on the page and we would like it centered!<!--done-->

 - **Jazz up our navigation links**: Let's center all of our nav links as well.
   Give all of the `<a>` tags within our navbar padding of 10px on their left and